Use this free on-line guide to diagnose problems and make repairs to your major appliances. Find replacement parts too.

 There are two technologies used for flat panel displays; LCD (liquid crystal) and gas plasma.
 They are currently the most expensive choices, but have at least one feature the others can't match; thickness.
 Flat panel displays are, on average, 4 inches thick.
 Both panels can be mounted on a wall or from the ceiling.
 Their size makes them ideal where space is at a premium or where they need to be hidden when not in use.
 Many flat panels have 42 inch screens (the smallest size available for plasma) although some 50 and 60 inch models are available.
 LCD also offers smaller screens, down to 15 inches.

 Screen door effect is the term used to refer to the dark space between pixels on LCD displays.
 In some situations, it may give the impression of looking through a screen door at the image.
+This effect has been essentially eliminated in newer models.

 Both plasma and LCD have difficulty rendering deep blacks, so the result is some inability to deliver image definition in dark sequences of programs or films.